The 2017 SEP IRA contribution limit is $54,000 and the 2018 SEP IRA contribution limit is $55,000.

 A SEP IRA has broad appeal due to its high annual contribution limits, completely discretionary and flexible annual contributions and minimal administration.
 SEP IRA plans can be established by a one person business or by a business owner with employees.

-Most frequently a SEP IRA is established by a business owner with no employees.
-In special situations a SEP IRA may be an ideal retirement plan for a business owner with employees.
+Most frequently a SEP IRA is established by a business owner with no employees, however, in special situations it may be an ideal retirement plan for a business owner with employees.